Today’s post was written by Kirk Koenigsbauer, corporate vice president for the Office team.

 Turn on Microsoft Teams today

 Early private preview customers are seeing benefits in using Microsoft Teams.
 “Based on our early use of Microsoft Teams in Office 365, we believe it is the digital cockpit we’ve been waiting for,” said Andrew Wilson, CIO of Accenture.
 With the public preview available today, administrators can enable Microsoft Teams through the Office 365 admin center.
-Ready to get started—see Microsoft Teams in action in our Microsoft Mechanics video.

 Frequently asked questions